What is HSP?

 Thoughts run through their minds like: “If I don’t do this, then I’m a bad friend/ partner/ mother/ daughter…”, “What will they say about me…?

 Keeping their thoughts in check by consciously listening to that little voice inside their head and by choosing thoughts that help them move forward instead of keeping them down.
-Our brain is like muscle tissue, so they should exercise them accordingly.
+HSP brains are like muscle tissue, so they should exercise them accordingly.
 Be mindful: “This is top-class sport!”.

-At school we never got a course that explained how our brain works and how exactly to deal with this.
+Typical school curricula do not educate HSPs how their brain works, or how exactly to deal with this.
 This means a lot of HSPs occasionally lose their way.
-It’s also precisely the reason why I worked out the Claim Your Shine modality.
-Here you’ll learn the proper techniques to align your mindset, emotions, and actions – and it creates results beyond your wildest dreams.’
+It’s also precisely the reason why Cathy developed her groundbreaking Claim Your Shine modality.
+Through Cathy, HSPs can acces and learn the proper techniques to align their mindset, emotions ans actions – creating results beyond their wildest dreams.

 Awesome advice from Cathy: